Wondering if Tesla is making a graphene battery? The short answer is “probably not.” But there’s more to the story than that.

-Tesla Motors (NASDAQ:TSLA) is a household name at this point, especially since the March 31 unveiling of its Model 3 sedan — a $35,000 car that the company believes will help make electric vehicles available to the masses.
+In the resource sector, the company has also generated interest due to its Model 3 sedan — a US$35,000 car that Tesla believes will help make electric vehicles (EVs) available to the masses.

 That’s definitely exciting news for car enthusiasts, but it’s also good news for critical metals investors.
 Why?
 Because Tesla’s electric vehicles run on lithium-ion batteries, which require lithium, graphite and cobalt.
 Demand for those metals is expected to increase as Tesla sells more of its electric vehicles.